mikegloudemans/post-coloc-toolkit/README.md

 if the appropriate column headers are included.

-The aim of this package is to enable generalized use of these tools with results from _any_ GWAS and/or QTL study, with all key parameters optionally overridden by the user.
-So, if you find ways in which the pipeline is incompatible with your own pipeline, please feel free to a pull request, so that we might integrate your changes.
+The aim of this package is to enable generalized use of these tools with results from _any_ GWAS and/or QTL study, and it's designed for easy adaptation to your own needs.

 ## Installation and demo